Homemade White Bread

 On the Sundays that our family doesn’t come for dinner, we are always looking for a good wholesome activity.
 Our teenager is usually in the basement, it’s cold outside and you can only watch TV for so long.
-This is were bread making on Sunday afternoon came to be.
-We have made for relatives and it makes the best french toast casserole ever, but since Mike is trying to do keto, we can’t keep it in the house.
+This is how bread making on Sunday afternoon came to be.
+We have made it for relatives and it makes the best french toast casserole ever, but since Mike is trying to do keto, we can’t keep it in the house.
 I know, right?
 How do you give away homemade bread?
 It’s hard, really hard.

 I think that making bread seems like a task on a few can do and that’s just not true.
 It’s easier than it looks and the taste is amazing.
 The hardest thing about making homemade bread is not eating it all in one sitting.
 Warm and fresh bread from the oven, it heaven with or without butter.

 - ¾ cup + 2⅔ cups warm water (divided)

 - ¼ cup granulated sugar

 - 1 tablespoon salt

 - 3 tablespoons butter, cubed, at room temperature

 - 3 tablespoons unsalted butter (melted, for brushing)

 - In the bowl of a mixer, stir to dissolve the yeast in ¾ cup of the warm water, and let sit for 5 minutes.
 Add the remaining 2⅔ cups water, sugar, salt, room temperature butter, and 5 cups of the flour and stir to combine.

 - Using a dough hook, mix on low speed and gradually add the remaining flour until the dough is soft and tacky, but not sticky (you may not need to use all of the flour).
 Continue to knead until a soft ball of dough forms and clears the sides of the bowl, about 7 to 10 minutes.